aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 | `aws_clientcredential_keys.h` | keyCLIENT_CERTIFICATE_PEM | Converted X.509 certificate (`nnn-certificate.pem.crt`)  content from <a href="../../../cred_formatter/index.html" target="_blank">Credential Formatter</a> |
 | `aws_clientcredential_keys.h` | keyCLIENT_PRIVATE_KEY_PEM | Converted certificate private key `nnn-private.pem.key`  content from <a href="../../../cred_formatter/index.html" target="_blank">Credential Formatter</a> |

 In Cloud9, navigate to the `device_firmware/demos/include` folder, then double-click on the two files above and modify the contents.
+To modify the X.509 certificate and private key, use the <a href="../../../cred_formatter/index.html" target="_blank">Credential Formatter</a> and copy the converted PEM content into the file.

 The content of the `aws_clientcredential_keys.h` file should look similar to the following before and after copying the converted content of the two PEM files:

 **BEFORE**:
 ```